gt-cs3220-23fall/cs3220-labs/lab3/README.md

 assign out1 = cycle_count;
 ```

-Assigned out2 to any 32-bit number you like:
+Assigned `out2` to the 10th register:

 ```
-assign out2 = 32'd33;
+assign out2 = reg10_val;
 ```

-#### [2] Create a block design
+#### [2] Create a Block Design

-First create a vivado project and a block diagram.
-Then import the IP repo (the communication adapter) generated in step-1, and add the comm IP to the block diagram.
+Create a Vivado project and a block diagram.
+Import the IP repository (communication adapter) from Step 1 and add the comm IP to the block diagram.
+For a step-by-step demonstration, see this [video](https://drive.google.com/file/d/13UJYmOdiZHjuR1avq2HrmpxkNc-HSVaM/view?usp=sharing).

-Please see this [link](https://drive.google.com/file/d/13UJYmOdiZHjuR1avq2HrmpxkNc-HSVaM/view?usp=sharing) for a step by step demonstration.

-#### [3] Add the RISC-V processor to the block diagram.
+#### [3] Add the RISC-V Processor to the Block Diagram

 <img src="figs/addriscv.png">

-#### [4] Connect pipeline
+#### [4] Connect Modules

-You will need to connect your RISC-V processor with the communication adapter (in1 in common <-> out1, in2 in common <->out2) manually.
+You will need to connect your RISC-V processor with the communication adapter (in1 in common <-> out1 in RISC-V, in2 in common <->out2 in RISC-V) manually.
 <img src="figs/connect.png">

-#### [5] Add Zynq PS module from IP repo and then use auto-connect features to complete all the connections.
+#### [5] Add Zynq PS Module

-The procedure for adding zynq ps is the same as how you add the comm IP into the block diagram (you do not need to import a repo for zynq ps, Vivado automatically loaded it for you), as demonstrated in the [video above](https://drive.google.com/file/d/13UJYmOdiZHjuR1avq2HrmpxkNc-HSVaM/view?usp=sharing).
-The PS stands for the on-chip processing system (where you run the jupyter notebook), which will communicate with the RISC-V processor through the AXI lite ports.
+The procedure for adding the Zynq PS module is the same as how you add the comm IP into the block diagram (you do not need to import new repo, Vivado has automatically loaded it for you), as demonstrated in the [video](https://drive.google.com/file/d/13UJYmOdiZHjuR1avq2HrmpxkNc-HSVaM/view?usp=sharing).
+The PS stands for the on-chip processing system (where you run the jupyter notebook), which will communicate with the RISC-V processor through AXI lite.

 The autoconnect button shows up at the top of the block diagram.
 Click "Run Connection Automation" and then select all modules, then click OK.

 If clock or reset signal connections are missing, you can connect them manually.
-The final output should be as follows:
+The final output should look like the following:
 <img src="figs/finaldig.png">

 #### [6] Create HDL wrapper

-Go to “Sources” panel and right click on your block design name, click on “Create HDL wrapper”.
+Go to the “Sources” panel and right click on your block design, click on “Create HDL wrapper”.
 Click on “Let Vivado manage wrapper and auto-update” option and click on “OK”.

-Make the design_wrapper as a *top module* by right click it in the source code and choose "Set as Top".
+Make the design_wrapper as the *top module* by right click it in the source code and choose "Set as Top".

 #### [7] Synthesize/implementation/generate bitstreams

 Go to the "Flow Navigator" panel and click "Generate Bitstream" (it will ask to synthesize etc., click yes).
-The bitstreams is used to tell the FPGA how to program its hardware.
+The bitstreams tells FPGA how to program its hardware.

 The bistream generation takes around 10 mins, in the bottom of the screen, if you select "Design Runs", you can see the progress.